 - ¼ cup flax meal

-- 4 tablespoons vanilla protein powder
+- 4 servings vanilla protein powder

 - 1 ½ teaspoon cinnamon